-The added equity is helping families put their children through college, and even invest in starting small businesses, allowing them to pay off their mortgage sooner or move up to the home that will better suit their needs now.
+The added equity is helping families put their children through college and even invest in starting small businesses, allowing them to pay off their mortgages sooner or move up to the homes that will better suit their needs now.

-CoreLogic predicts that home prices will appreciate by another 5.2% by this time next year.
+CoreLogic predicts that home prices will appreciate by another 4.7% by this time next year.
 If you are a homeowner looking to take advantage of your home equity by moving up to your dream home, let's discuss your options!